antonycode/statistical-learning/README.md

 ## Other resources

-Students are highly encouraged to encourage to consider the following additional resources.
+Students are highly encouraged to consider the following additional resources.

 [A Mind for Numbers: How to Excel at Math and Science](https://www.amazon.com/Mind-Numbers-Science-Flunked-Algebra/) by Barbara Oakley.